goatshriek/stumpless/docs/localization.md

 parameters and insert these into the appropriate location.
-An example of this is the `L10N_NULL_ARG_ERROR_MESSAGE` function, which takes the name of the argument that was null as a parameter so that it can insert it into the error message that it generates.
+An example of this is the `L10N_NULL_ARG_ERROR_MESSAGE` function, which takes the name of the argument that was null as a parameter so that it can insert it into the error message.
 Different locales may use this value in different places, or not at all.

 ## Adding New Strings